Cracked Heat Exchangers

 If a technician has condemned your gas furnace due to a cracked heat exchanger, I would demand to see the crack with your own eyes when they replace the furnace.
 An honest company should have no problem standing behind their diagnosis.
 With the heat exchanger removed, the crack should be obvious even to the untrained eye.
 If the problem is not evident, make the company reinstall your old furnace and leave an online review to protect other homeowners.

-Symptoms of a Cracked Heat Exchanger.
+Symptoms of a Cracked Heat Exchanger

 What are the telltale signs that your furnace has a faulty heat exchanger?
 A professional HVAC technician will look for two main symptoms: flame roll-out or a high CO reading in the flue pipe.